-UUID Generator: Create Unique Identifiers Instantly
+UUID Generator: Generate Unique Identifiers Online

 What is a UUID?